 Cycling for Sight (San Diego)

-8th Cycling for Sight with the Blind Stokers Club is a 200-mile, 3-day tour along the southern California coast.
+Cycling for Sight with the Blind Stokers Club is a weekend tour, with 1-day or 2-day options that include campus living, craft brewery tour, and other leisure options for cyclists of all abilities.
 Participants will ride alongside team members of Blind Stokers, a club that enables cycling enthusiasts to ride tandems even though their eyesight prevents them from piloting the bikes.
-Dates: July 12-14 2013.
+Dates: June

 Deep Roots Festival bike rides (Georgia)